 Claude Code Usage Monitor

-A lightweight Windows taskbar widget for people already using Claude Code, with optional Codex and Google Antigravity usage display.
+A lightweight Windows taskbar widget for people already using Claude Code, with optional Codex, Google Antigravity, OpenCode Go, and Cursor usage display.

-It sits in your taskbar and shows how much of your Claude Code, Codex, and/or Antigravity usage window you have left, without needing to open the terminal or the provider site.
+It sits in your taskbar and shows how much of your Claude Code, Codex, Antigravity, OpenCode Go, and/or Cursor usage window you have left, without needing to open the terminal or the provider site.

 What You Get